Birth Injury Claims

 Types of Birth Injury Negligence

-Some of the common causes of birth injuries that may result in successful compensation claims include:
+Some of the common causes of birth defects and injuries that may result in successful compensation claims include:

 - Errors in the use of forceps and stirrups